Gal25/OOP-Ex3/README.md

 * Open a new project.
 * Copy the all files of code from the `CODE` button.
 * Open a main class.
-* Run a code that have the use of the function of a simple grapg.\
+* Run a code that have the use of the function of a simple graph.\
 __For example:__

 ```